Skip to main content

 The ownership claims often contain the user entity reference itself, but it is not required.
 It is also worth noting that the ownership claims can also be used to resolve other relations similar to ownership, such as a claim for a maintainer or operator status.

 The Backstage token that encapsulates the user identity is a JWT.
-The user entity reference is stored in the sub claim of the payload, while the ownership references are stored in a custom ent claim.
+The user entity reference is stored in the sub claim of the payload, while the ownership references are stored in a custom ent claim in the old backend system but instead is made available through a user info API endpoint on the auth backend in the new system.
 Both the user and ownership references should always be full entity references, as opposed to shorthands like just jane or user:jane.

 Sign-in Resolvers